Open Circle Foundation

 Atz Kilcher is not only known as a military veteran and cowboy poet but also as an Alaskan treasure for his contributions to music and his dedication to supporting veterans.
 He gained national recognition through the Discovery Channel series The Last Frontier, which follows him and his extended family as they navigate life in the rugged Alaskan wilderness.
 However, it’s what Atz has chosen to do with that fame that truly makes him a hero.

-Passionate about veterans' healing through nature and music, Atz founded the non profit Heroes Healing Homestead in Alaska.
-This sanctuary provides veterans with the opportunity to reconnect with themselves and nature, offering a space for healing, reflection, and renewal.
+Passionate about veterans' healing through nature and music, Atz founded Heroes Healing Homestead in Alaska.
+This sanctuary provides veterans an opportunity to reconnect with themselves and nature, offering a space for healing, reflection, and renewal.

 Our partnership with Atz Kilcher began in Kachemak Bay, Alaska, through a shared Veterans Wilderness Program.
-Driven by our mutual belief in the transformative power of the wilderness, our collaboration has grown into a vital partnership, enriching the lives of veterans through healing experiences in nature.
+Driven by our mutual belief in the transformative power of the wilderness, our collaboration has grown into a vital partnership, expanding our work with Veterans and inviting young adults affected by trauma to experience the healing power of nature.

-Hear more of Atz’s stories and his songs in the Beyond Listening podcast interview with Atz Kilcher, Songs from the Wilderness: Atz Kilcher on Returning to our Roots.
+Hear more of Atz’s stories and his songs in the Beyond Listening podcast with Miriam and Adam, founders of Open Circle.

 Our Board